fjy666/OICompare/README.md

 # OICompare
 A Compare program that compare your program to the std and gens data
+Windows.
+NO LINUX SUPPORT.

 # usage
 1. Compare [Your] [STD] [Generator]